andresmaopal/Excel_to_LakeFormation_permissions/README.md

   * **Example:** "GRANT" or "REVOKE"

 * **ResourceElements**
-  * A target Resource element to set permission, to specify more than one use comma separation.
+  * A target Resource element to set permission, to specify more than one use comma separation:

-  * **Leacy empty** to specify only a Database permission
+  * **Leave empty** to specify only a Database permission
   * **"*"** to specify ALL TABLES within the database
   * **TableName** to specify a Table with all columns
   * **TableName(column1,column2,column3)** to include a Table with **included** list of columns, example: customer(col1,col2,col3)